-At this point, it is essential to emphasize the fact that there are several causes why a person suffers from clinical depression.
-The mental condition may arise after someone experiences a traumatic experience.
-Therapy can help a person who has suffered from all these.
+At this point, it is essential to emphasize the fact that there are several causes why a person has deep depression.
+Clinical depressions may arise after someone experiences a traumatic experience.
+Therapy can help a person who experiences depression clinically.
 With the right amount of therapy sessions, the person involved may learn to get back on track and recover from the trauma.

-It Can Give New Hope
+Therapy Can Give New Hope For A Depressed Person

-The feeling of hopelessness is only typical of a person with clinical depression.
+The feeling of hopelessness is only typical of a person with clinical depressions.
 Because of the endless problems and struggles that a person encounters, there is a high possibility that he would want to escape forever.
-Clinical depression can make someone have suicidal thoughts.
-Therapy is the key to making the person feel that there are still better tomorrow despite the pain or suffering that his clinical depression is giving him.
+People who has clinical depression have suicidal thoughts.
+Therapy is the key to making the person feel that there is still a better tomorrow despite the pain or suffering or having melancholy is giving him.
 With this kind of treatment, he can condition his mind to think happier and more positive thoughts.

-It Can Restore Balance
+The Therapy Can Restore Balance

 Jennifer Bradley, Psy.D., HSPP, Clinical Psychologist once said, “I believe that human beings have an inherent longing and need for wholeness and balance, which is our natural state of being.”
 A lot of things can happen to a person with clinical depression.
-He knows that he is mentally ill, but he will not do anything about it.
+He knows that he has clinical depression, but he will not do anything about it.
 He would rather allow himself to suffer in silence than open up to others.
 This is why many of them eventually decide to end their lives.
-With therapy sessions, the depressed individual will be encouraged to regain his self-love.
+With therapy sessions, the individual who is clinically depressed will be encouraged to regain his self-love.
 Together with this comes the restoration of balance in his life.

-Understand Clinical Depression
+Understanding Clinical Depression